Christian mysticism: Counter-reformation

-But the Reformation brought about the Counter-Reformation and, with it, a new flowering of mystical literature, often grouped by nationality.
+The Reformation brought about the Counter-Reformation and, with it, a new flowering of mystical literature, often grouped by nationality.

 Spanish mysticism

 The Spanish had Ignatius Loyola, whose Spiritual Exercises were designed to open people to a receptive mode of consciousness in which they can experience God through careful spiritual direction and through understanding how the mind connects to the will and how to weather the experiences of spiritual consolation and desolation; Teresa of Ávila, who used the metaphors of watering a garden and walking through the rooms of a castle to explain how meditation leads to union with God; and John of the Cross, who used a wide range of biblical and spiritual influences both to rewrite the traditional "three ways" of mysticism after the manner of bridal mysticism and to present the two "dark nights": the dark night of the senses and the dark night of the soul, during which the individual renounces everything that might become an obstacle between the soul and God and then experiences the pain of feeling separated from God, unable to carry on normal spiritual exercises, as it encounters the enormous gap between its human nature and God's divine wisdom and light and moves up the 10-step ladder of ascent towards God.
 Another prominent mystic was Miguel de Molinos, the chief apostle of the religious revival known as Quietism.
 No breath of suspicion arose against Molinos until 1681, when the Jesuit preacher Paolo Segneri, attacked his views, though without mentioning his name, in his Concordia tra la fatica e la quiete nell' orazione.
 The matter was referred to the Inquisition.
 A report got abroad that Molinos had been convicted of moral enormities, as well as of heretical doctrines; and it was seen that he was doomed.
 On September 3, 1687 he made public profession of his errors, and was sentenced to imprisonment for life.
 Contemporary Protestants saw in the fate of Molinos nothing more than a persecution by the Jesuits of a wise and enlightened man, who had dared to withstand the petty ceremonialism of the Italian piety of the day.
 Molinos died in prison in 1696 or 1697.